iharshchauhan/harshc/content/about/index.md

 description: "About Harsh Chauhan"
 ---

 Hi, I’m Harsh, your friendly neighbourhood Product & Growth Generalist with 5+ years of juggling **SaaS, e-commerce, AI, Space Tech, and Web3** *(if it’s futuristic, I’m into it)*.
-I eat data for breakfast, and nope, my favorite app isn’t Instagram or Twitter—it’s ChatGPT. *I'm basically Jon Snow—I know nothing… except how to get shit done!
-Even if I have no clue what’s going on, give me a minute, and I’ll figure it out.*
+I eat data for breakfast, and nope, my favorite app isn’t Instagram or Twitter; it’s ChatGPT.
+***I'm basically Jon Snow, I know nothing… except how to get shit done!
+Even if I have no clue what’s going on, give me a minute, and I’ll figure it out.***
 <br>I specialize in scaling innovative products faster than you can say 'disrupt the market.' <br/>

 **My journey?** A wild ride through multi-channel product dev, marketing magic, and just enough chaos to keep things fun.